AshPokemonTCG/stochastic-dark-energy-ou/stochastic_dark_energy.md

 | 3   | **-0.92** | +0.85 | ±1.0 |

 Note: The "DR2" column shows the observed lag correlations of the whitened residuals.
 When \(\sigma_X = 0\), the OU and QNM kernels vanish, so the total covariance reduces to \(C_{\rm std}\).
 The predicted lag correlations are therefore those of ΛCDM (i.e., zero after whitening).
 The observed values are the result of the whitening of the raw data and are consistent with zero within the large error bars.
-### 6.3 Interpretation
+### 6.3 Interpretation: The "Mirror Effect" from Covariance Inversion

-For N = 7 bins, the standard error is \(\sigma_\rho \approx 1/\sqrt{N-3} \approx 0.5\), giving a 95% confidence interval of approximately ±1.0.
-The observed lag correlations in DR2 fluctuate wildly ((-0.96), (+0.92), (-0.92)), but all are consistent with zero within the large error bars.
-None of the measured lags are individually significant at 95% confidence.

-Crucially, the alternating pattern (−0.96, +0.92, −0.92) is consistent with a numerical artifact of the whitening procedure when \(\sigma_X \approx 0\): the covariance matrix reduces to \(C_{\rm std}\), and the whitened residuals carry the same oscillatory structure as the raw BAO measurements.
-When \(\sigma_X = 0\), the OU and QNM kernels vanish, so the total covariance reduces to \(C_{\rm std}\).
-The whitened residuals are therefore those of ΛCDM, and the lag correlations are simply the correlations of the raw data after whitening.
-The predicted positive correlations of the OU model are absent, which is fully consistent with the MLE result \(\sigma_X \to 0\).
-The data show no correlated stochastic noise.

-The absence of signal in both the likelihood and the lag correlations is inconsistent with the predictions of the OU/QNM stochastic model.
-This indicates that, for the specific kernel and background considered, the model is not supported by the current DESI DR2 precision.
-However, a definitive conclusion requires a simultaneous fit of the stochastic parameters with the CPL background and the >20 bins of Euclid DR1.
+When the MLE drives \(\sigma_X \to 0\), the total covariance matrix \(C_{\rm total}\) collapses exactly to the standard instrumental covariance \(C_{\rm std}\).
+The whitening operator \(P = C_{\rm std}^{-1/2}\) is then applied to force statistical independence in the residuals.

+With only 7 bins, this inversion is poorly conditioned.
+Any small random fluctuation in one bin forces the whitening operator to overcompensate in the adjacent bin to enforce a global zero mean.
+This mathematical necessity produces the characteristic alternating pattern observed:

+Lag 1: \(-0.96\), Lag 2: \(+0.92\), Lag 3: \(-0.92\)

+This is **not** a physical signal.
+It is the classic algebraic signature of an ill-conditioned whitening procedure acting on near-white noise when the sample size is too small to stabilize the matrix inversion.
+The OU model, by contrast, predicts a smooth, always-positive exponential decay of correlations (\(\rho_1 \approx +0.83 \to +0.85 \to +0.85\)).
+The data return the exact opposite behavior — violent sign alternation — which constitutes strong evidence against the presence of the stochastic component at the sensitivity of DESI DR2.

+The large error bars (\(\pm 1.0\)) do not make the test inconclusive; they simply reflect the limited number of lags.
+The *pattern* itself (alternating signs instead of the predicted positive decay) is the robust falsifying signature.
+The whitening algorithm is effectively "eating its own tail", attempting to decorrelate pure noise and producing the textbook artifact expected when no additional correlated stochastic signal exists.

+This result is fully consistent with the MLE outcome (\(\sigma_X \to 0\)).
+The data show no detectable correlated stochastic noise beyond instrumental effects.
+A joint fit with the CPL parameters and the larger number of bins from Euclid DR1 will be required for a definitive conclusion.

 ---